Janet 'whaur are ye'?

 I believe that Janet McCray is the name listed as his mother on Robert Buchan’s marriage certificate of 1860, see image below.
 His father is listed as Robert Buchan.
 DNA analysis has proved that Robert senior is the son of George Buchan and Jean Johnston of Borthwick, Midlothian.
 Robert senior was born in 1813.
 [65 non-Australian DNA matches confirm this to be true].
 The same name appears on Robert junior's death certificate, also below.

-Robert Buchan is recorded as being from Edinburgh on both the 1841 and 1851 censuses.
-On the 1841 census, Robert senior and junior are found in Newlandrig, Borthwick without any other children younger than Robert junior, nor a wife for Robert senior.
+nor a wife for Robert senior.
 They are living with Robert senior's widowed mother, and several of his siblings.
 Robert junior is the only child.
 On the 1851 census he is no longer living with his father who has recently married.
 He is still living with his grandmother and other relatives in Newlandrig.
-However this census records that he was born in Edinburgh while all the seven other people (except one) are said to be born in Borthwick.
-The exception was a first cousin who is documented to be born in Dalkeith.
-On his probable shipping record in 1852, he was a 19-year-old ‘moulder’ from Scotland.
+However this census reports that he was born in Edinburgh while all the seven other people (except one) are said to be born in Borthwick.
+The exception was a first cousin who is correctly documented to be born in Dalkeith.
+On his probable shipping record in 1852, he was a

 Question 1 - is Janet McCray (and all the possible variants) the likely name of his mother based on the Robert junior's MC and DC?

-MC September 1860 ‘Birth Place’ Edinburgh, Parents Robert Buchan and Janet McCray, aged 25.
+MC September 1860 ‘Birth Place’ Edinburgh, Parents Robert

 DC June 1882 ‘Where Born’ Edinburgh, Scotland; married at 25